 MouseDoctor has provided ad-hoc consultancies and/or been the recipient of research grants/contracts from some of the companies mentioned above He supports the concept of off label DMT use.
 He has received personal compensation in the past 5 years from Canbex therapeutics, InMune Bio, Japan Tabacco, Lundbeck, Merck, Novartis, Roche, Sanofi-Genzyme (last updated 26-May-2020).

 MouseDoctor2 has undertaken contract research testing for some of the companies mentioned above (Last updated 26 May 2020).

 Klaus Schmierer (DrK) is a principal investigator of trials sponsored by Novartis, Roche and Teva.
 He is also involved in trials sponsored by Biogen, Genzyme, BIAL, has received speaking honoraria from, and/or served in an advisory role for, Biogen, Novartis, Teva, Merck, Merck Inc., and support to attend meetings from Genzyme and Novartis.
 DrK and his group have received research grant support from Novartis, the Wellcome Trust, the National MS Society (US), the MS Society of Great Britain & Northern Ireland, the Royal College of Radiologists, and Barts Charity.

 NeuroDoc Gnanapavan has served in an advisory role for Novartis and received travel support from Teva and Novartis.
 She has received research grant support from the National MS Society (US); Biogen, Merck, Sanofi-Genzyme Novartis and Takeda (updated 26-May-2020).

 General Disclaimer: Please note that the opinions expressed here are those of the individual bloggers and do not necessarily reflect the positions of the Barts and The London School of Medicine and Dentistry or Barts Health NHS Trust.

-Survey Disclaimer: No personal identifiers will be collected as part of these surveys.
+Survey Disclaimer: No personal identifiers will be collected as part of these surveys unless otherwise stated.
 By completing these surveys you are consenting to the data you provide being analysed by Professor Giovannoni and his collaborators.
-Results of these surveys will be presented on this blog and may be submitted for publication.
+Results of these surveys will be presented on this blog and maybe submitted for publication.